-Rastafarians avoid salt, oil and meat.
+Rastafarians avoid salt, oil, and meat.
 Their dietary laws are similar to the laws followed by Jews in Leviticus 11.
 Fish must be less than a foot long.
-No shell fish or fish without scales.
+No shellfish or fish without scales.
 Pork is especially condemned amongst Rastafarians.
 It is so important to not put the wrong thing in your body that some Rastafarians never cook in aluminum pots as it is said to leave traces of metal in the food that can get in your body.
 Cooking in a clay pot is popular among Rastafarians.

-Rastafarians see their food as a way to be one with nature and also as medicine for the body, as it builds your “strucha” (Patois or the word structure).
+Rastafarians see their food as a way to be one with nature and also as medicine for the body, as it builds your “strucha” (Patois for the word structure).
 There are also strict hygienic laws that Rastafarians follow.